Heinrich Ratjen: Later life and confusion

 According to Der Spiegel, Dora, then Heinrich Ratjen, who later called himself Heinz, was issued a new ID and work papers and taken to Hanover by the Reichsarbeitsdienst "as a working man".
 He later took over the running of his parents' bar, refusing requests for interviews before his death in 2008.

 In 1957, Ratjen's story was brought to light again after Germans attempted to bury it after his 1938 arrest.
-The British tabloid The People, using the headline, “He Was A Man All The Time,” claimed to have an exclusive interview with Ratjen, stating that he was never a woman until he was force by a "high official" in the Nazi regime to pose as one.
+The British tabloid The People, using the headline, “He Was A Man All The Time,” claimed to have an exclusive interview with Ratjen, stating that he was never a woman until he was forced by a "high official" in the Nazi regime to pose as one.
 The article claimed that Ratjen, prior to the Olympics, let his hair grow long and took feminizing "injections."
 The story itself lacked true credibility despite being republished in numerous sources including the Fort Worth Star-Telegram.

 In 1966, Time magazine, used reporting from the earlier The People piece and reported that, in 1957, Dora had presented as Hermann, a waiter in Bremen, "who tearfully confessed that he had been forced by the Nazis to pose as a woman 'for the sake of the honor and glory of Germany'.
 Sighed Hermann: 'For three years I lived the life of a girl.
 It was most dull.